-The Public Defender Corporation for the Second Judicial Circuit (Corporation) is a not-for-profit Corporation created under authority of Article 21, Chapter 29 of the West Virginia State Code.
+The Public Defender Corporation for the Fourth Judicial Circuit (the 'Corporation') is a not-for-profit Corporation created under authority of Article 21, Chapter 29 of the West Virginia State Code.
 The Corporation is a discretely presented component unit of the State of West Virginia and is funded by West Virginia Public Defender Services.
 The purpose of the Corporation is to provide high quality legal assistance to indigent persons, at no cost, who would be otherwise unable to afford adequate legal counsel.